storj/storj/docs/design/satellite-svc-separation.md

 The plan is to break the Satellite into multiple processes.
 Each process runs independently in their own isolated environment.
 Ideally, each process can be replicated and load balanced.
 This means they need to share access to any persistent data.

-### New satellite binaries
+### New satellite processes

-Currently there is only one Satellite binary.
-We propose to add the following binaries:
+Currently there is only one Satellite process.
+We propose to add the following processes:

 #### satellite api
 The satellite api will handle all public GRPC and HTTP requests, this includes all public endpoints for nodestats, overlay, orders, metainfo, and console web UI.
 It will need all the code to successfully process these public requests, but no more than that.
 For example, if the console needs the mail service to succesfully complete any request, then that code should be added, but make sure to only include the necessary parts.
 There shouldn't be any background jobs running here nor persistent state, meaning if there are no requests coming in, the satellite api should be idle.